 Bilingual schools in Germany

-An alternative to expensive international schools are bilingual schools.
+An alternative to expensive international schools is bilingual schools.
 These are effectively public schools and therefore have no fees attached.
-Bilingual schools are a good compromise as they allow expat children to mix with German and expat students.
+Bilingual schools are a good compromise, as they allow expat children to mix with both locals and expats.

 Special-needs education in Germany

-Education is extremely highly valued in Germany, and tutors are widely used to improve and assist children's schooling.
-Tutors might be employed to assist in specific subjects such as maths or science, or expat parents will often hire a tutor to improve their child's German language proficiency.
-Tutors are further used in preparation for important exams or for university entrance exams.
+Education is highly valued in Germany, and tutors are widely used to improve and assist children’s schooling.
+Tutors might help in specific subjects such as maths or science.

-Newcomers to Germany might also find that their child may benefit from having a guiding hand in navigating a new school system or just to build some confidence.
-Top private tuition companies include Lernwerk and Teachers24 Network.
+You might also find that your child may benefit from having a guiding hand in navigating a new school system or building some confidence.
+Top private tuition companies include Lernwerk and LearnPick.

 Expat Health Insurance